-Students do not need to take the GRE to apply for the combined degree program with a Master's in Media and Public Affairs.
+Students do not need to take the GRE to apply for the combined degree program with a Master's in Media and Strategic Communication.

 Interested students should consult with their advisor and the graduate program director, Dr. Silvio Waisbord.

-The Master's in Media and Public Affairs is designed for students interested in media and strategic political communication.
+The Master's in Media and Strategic Communication is designed for students interested in media and strategic political communication.
 Students gain a full understanding of how political actors use communication, as well as the history and theory behind how various forms of communication affect the operation of both governmental and non-governmental organizations.